 He had learned to work with plaster after leaving a small farm in Indiana and moving to California to “seek his fortune” as a young man.
 At that time in Los Angeles,Fox was putting up grand movie theaters decorated to the hilt with ornamental architectural features.
 So he headed there to learn how to make the molds for plaster in various forms, install the finished product, and see that it was painted appropriately.
 He began as an apprentice, worked his way up from journeyman to foreman because he taught himself (and then others) how to do it better and faster.
 After becoming the straw boss with one group, he left to start his own company.

 He made a great deal of money decorating Fox Theaters, churches, and other buildings in flamboyant California.
 After almost three decades though, he got bored and sold his company to someone else.
 It was probably excellent timingbecause the elaborate movie theaters soon lost their popularity.
-Even churches began accepting modern architecture’s austerity.
+Even the churches began to accept modern architecture’s austerity.

 If there were a crisis at any location, the needed employees were expected to work extra hours until the problem was solved, even if that meant a week of 12-hour days.
 And no one ever appeared to resent that dictum.